jm-0x/jonmilles_florentxlundaisociety/README.md

 heads in a layer (or range of layers) to find the most critical components automatically.

-**Comparison.** Run two prompts side-by-side with a shared layer axis.
+**Comparison.** Run two prompts side-by-side with a shared layer list.
 KL-divergence bars show where in the network the prompts start disagreeing.
 Attention patterns can be diffed directly to surface heads doing input-specific work.